laanwj/etna_viv/doc/kernel_interface.md

 HW profiling registers can be read using the command `READ_ALL_PROFILE_REGISTERS`.

-There are also the commands `GET_PROFILE_SETTING` and `SET_PROFILE_SETTING`, apparently for logging to files, but these aren't even implemented in the kernel drivers.
+There are also the commands `GET_PROFILE_SETTING` and `SET_PROFILE_SETTING`, which set a flag for logging to a file (`vprofiler.xml` by default), but this flag doesn't do anything in the kernel driver, likely it's meant to be read out by the user space driver.

 This will return a structure `gcsPROFILER_COUNTERS`, defined in `GC_HAL_PROFILER.h`, which has the following timers: